Cryptolens/docs/licensing-models/node-locked.md

 ---
-title: Node-locked licenses / Machine code locking
+title: Node locked licenses / Machine code locking
 author: Artem Los
-description: An overview of node-locked licenses
+description: An overview of node locked licenses
 labelID: licensing_models
 ---

-# Node-locked licenses
+# Node locked licenses

 ## Idea
 In order to ensure that a license key is not used on more machines than the user is entitled to, **machine code locking** (aka node-locked licenses) can be used.